uadmin/uadmin/docs/_build/html/_sources/tags.rst.txt

     `uadmin:"multilingual"`

-Open your Todo List project, go to the items.go and set the multilingual tag in the Description field.
+Open your Todo List project, go to the item.go and set the multilingual tag in the Description field.

 .. code-block:: go